mariimako/little_lain/projects/nijo.md

 # Overview

-A very work in progress network intrusion detection.
+A very early work in progress network intrusion detection.
 Using eBPFs.